nelsonalexandrino/mpesa-dart-sdk/README.md

-# Mpesa SDK for Dart
+# M-pesa SDK for Dart

 A new Flutter package project.